Buying Insurance Direct vs. Through an Agent: Pros and Cons

 You can base your decision to buy insurance online or through an agent on your needs.
 If you need assistance because you are not familiar with insurance coverage types, limits, or anything else related to car insurance, you may opt to purchase through an agent.
 However, if you are comfortable and feel as though you know enough about car insurance, purchasing online makes sense.

-Is car insurance cheaper when purchased online or through an agent?
+Is it cheaper to buy insurance online or through an agent?

 What is the difference between an insurance agent and an insurance broker?